-- 2. Solve systems of linear equations by graphing, and algebraic methods (with at least 65% success rate). - Graph a linear, quadratic, polynomial, rational, exponential, log, and trigonometric functions (with at least 65% success rate). - Evaluate the first and second derivatives of a given function (with at least 65% success rate). - Determine whether a pair of functions are linearly independent or dependent on the real numbers (with at least 65% success rate).
+- Solve word problems by following the problem-solving strategy method.
+Declare variable(s), set up equation(s), solve equation(s), and express answer as a sentence/phrase in English (with at least 70% success rate). - Solve systems of linear equations by graphing, and algebraic methods (with at least 65% success rate). - Graph a linear, quadratic, polynomial, rational, exponential, log, and trigonometric functions (with at least 65% success rate). - 4.
+Evaluate the first and second derivatives of a given function (with at least 65% success rate). - Determine whether a pair of functions are linearly independent or dependent on the real numbers (with at least 65% success rate).

 Required Courses: Units

-MATH 265 Calculus with Analytic Geometry I
+MATH 265 Calculus with Analytic Geometry I 5

-MATH 266 Calculus with Analytic Geometry II
+MATH 266 Calculus with Analytic Geometry II 5

 MATH 267 Calculus with Analytic Geometry III

 MATH 275 Ordinary Differential Equations

 TOTAL UNITS 18